The (History of) Freediving Records

 Send us a message via the following form, and our team will reply within a few hours.

-At the same time, we’ll subscribe you to the Freedive Academy iMagazine, and every two weeks, we’ll send you an email with news and schedules for courses and online (free) events that everyone can join.
+At the same time, we’ll subscribe you to the Freedive Academy iMagazine and send you an email every two weeks with news and schedules for courses and online (free) events that everyone can join.

 Freediving is an incredible sport, and it’s amazing what the human body can do.
 Message us today and submerge yourself in a beautiful world in one breath!